-If you need assistance when visiting any of our shops or restaurants, you’ll find hosts on hand who will be happy to help.
+If you need assistance when visiting any of our shops or restaurants, you’ll find staff on hand who will be happy to help.

 Tayto Park welcomes service animals to the park, once they are equipped with the required harness and identification tags.
 Unfortunately service animals are not permitted to use the attractions, they will be allowed as far as the loading point where they must be left with a member of the party.
 Service animals must never be left unattended anywhere in the Theme Park.
 We would ask that you are vigilant of other guest’s within the park and please remember to clean up after the animal when necessary.

 Tayto Park will be introducing a Ride Assistance Pass for the 2018 season.
 Collection is from the Reception desk in Admissions office

 Ride Assistance Passes are reserved for guests who do not understand the concept of queuing; have difficulties with everyday social interaction; have a limited capacity to follow instruction or to understand others’ emotional feelings or expressions, and may become agitated or distressed having to wait for extended periods of time; and permanently non-ambulant guests.

 A ride assistance pass allows a disabled guest and up to 3 additional guest a reduced wait time for access on rides during busy days.
 Please be advised a ride assistance pass will not be issued in conjunction with the special needs rate, and will only be issued to guests with documentation stating inability to queue.
 For information on ride accessibility please click here.